 Assets and Liabilities Committee (ALCO) Committee members One Executive Director and relevant senior managers.
 Summary terms of reference The Assets and Liabilities Committee (ALCO) is responsible for overseeing The Nottingham's liquidity risk, market and interest rate risk, credit risk and its capital adequacy risk.
 In addition, ALCO reviews treasury activity for compliance with approved treasury policies and procedures.
 It fulfils this role by ensuring that appropriate policies, strategies and processes exist for the management of The Nottingham's treasury function.
 It receives regular reports on the activities and performance of The Nottingham's treasury function.
-The ALCO is supported by four sub-committees: Credit Committee (CC); Prudential Oversight Committee (POC); Model Governance Committee (MGC); and Liquidity and Funding Committee (LAF).
+The ALCO is supported by three sub-committees: Credit Committee (CC); Prudential Oversight Committee (POC); and Liquidity and Funding Committee (LAF).
 Frequency Monthly

-Operational Risk Committee (ORC) Committee members Director of Member Services and relevant senior managers.
-Summary terms of reference The ORC is responsible for actively overseeing the management of operational risk across The Nottingham, also ensuring that the Society maintains sufficient operational resilience to ensure the ongoing delivery of key services to customers.
+Operational Risk & Resilience Committee (ORRC) Committee members Director of Member Services and relevant senior managers.
+Summary terms of reference The ORRC is responsible for actively overseeing the management of operational risk across The Nottingham.
+It is also responsible for ensuring that the Society maintains sufficient operational resilience to ensure the ongoing delivery of key services to customers.
 Operational risk is defined as the risk of loss resulting from human factors, inadequate or failed internal processes and systems or from external events.
 Operational risk exists in every aspect of the Society's business activities.
-Frequency Quarterly
+The ORRC is supported by two sub-committees: Information Risk Committee (IRC); and Health &amp; Safety Committee (HSC).
+Frequency Minimum eight meetings per annum

-Conduct & Regulatory Risk Committee (CRRC) Committee members Director of Member Services and relevant senior managers.
-Summary terms of reference The CRRC is responsible for actively overseeing how The Nottingham conducts its pusiness, ensuring that all customer-impacting activities are conducted in a clear, ransparent and fair manner, delivering fair outcomes for customers.
-Frequency Minimum four meetings per annum
+Legal, Regulatory & Conduct Risk Committee (LRC) Committee members General Counsel and relevant senior managers.
+Summary terms of reference The LRC is responsible for overseeing how the Society conducts its business, ensuring that all customer impacting activities are conducted in a clear, transparent and fair manner, delivering fair outcomes for customers.
+The LRC is supported by one sub-committee:Product Approval Committee (PAC).
+Frequency Minimum eight meetings per annum